izuc/void/README.md

 # Void Development Setup

 Welcome to Void!
-This guide explains how to set up Void for development, including installing dependencies, compiling, and running the app.
-It also includes detailed troubleshooting steps and requirements like Visual Studio tools.
+This guide explains how to set up Void for development, including installing dependencies, building React components, compiling, and running the app.
+It also includes troubleshooting steps, requirements like Visual Studio tools, and a typical development workflow.

 ---